Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/map-examples.md

 ## Choropleth Maps

-### Sequential (stepped) color
+### Sequential (stepped) colour

-Values for each London borough are visualised in (5) discrete colour steps along a sequential color ramp.
+Values for each London borough are visualised in (5) discrete colour steps along a sequential colour ramp.
 This is helpful if you are communicating broader groups.

 <div bind:clientWidth={contentWidth} bind:clientHeight={contentHeight}>
     <ExampleBoroughChoropleth containerWidth={contentWidth} containerHeight={contentHeight} />
 </div>

-### Sequential (continuous) color
+### Sequential (continuous) colour

-Values for each London borough are mapped along a continuous sequential color ramp.
+Values for each London borough are mapped along a continuous sequential colour ramp.
 This shows a more nuanced view of the values and difference between each region.

 <div bind:clientWidth={contentWidth} bind:clientHeight={contentHeight}>
     <ExampleBoroughChoroplethContinuous containerWidth={contentWidth} containerHeight={contentHeight} />
 </div>

-### Diverging (stepped) color
+### Diverging (stepped) colour

-Values for each London borough are binned into (10) discrete colour steps along a diverging color ramp.
+Values for each London borough are binned into (10) discrete colour steps along a diverging colour ramp.
 An additional discrete grey step is added in the middle for values of zero change.

 <div bind:clientWidth={contentWidth} bind:clientHeight={contentHeight}>
     <ExampleBoroughChoroplethDiverging containerWidth={contentWidth} containerHeight={contentHeight} />